The Impact 1000 rangefinder is a new model to the Impact series and is longer ranging than ever before.

 Who is the Vortex Impact 1000 Best Suited to?

-The Impact 1000 is not the flashiest rangefinder out there, but it’s ideal for those who want accurate, long-ranging performance while being thrifty with their budget.
+The Impact 1000 is not the flashiest or best hunting rangefinder out there, but it’s ideal for those who want accurate, long-ranging performance while being thrifty with their budget.

 The Impact offers quality and dependable performance in its essential features.
 Even looking past its well-engineered laser, circuitry, and ranging performance, it has clear optics, compactness, and a rugged build.
 From head to toe, the Vortex 1000 lacks nothing in its foundational features.